Skip to main content

 How Exogenous Testosterone Disrupts the System

-When you begin a protocol involving exogenous testosterone—that is, testosterone from an external source like injections, gels, or pellets—your body’s internal monitoring system is immediately affected.
+When you begin a protocol involving exogenous testosterone ∞ that is, testosterone from an external source like injections, gels, or pellets ∞ your body’s internal monitoring system is immediately affected.
 The hypothalamus detects high levels of testosterone in the bloodstream.
 However, it cannot distinguish between the testosterone your body made and the testosterone that was administered.

 From its perspective, the job is done, and it ceases sending GnRH signals to the pituitary gland.
 This action has a cascading effect throughout the HPG axis.

-Without the GnRH signal, the stops releasing LH and FSH.
+Without the GnRH signal, the pituitary gland stops releasing LH and FSH.
 The absence of these two critical messenger hormones means the testes no longer receive the instructions to perform their primary functions.
 The Leydig cells, without the LH signal, halt their production of endogenous (your own) testosterone.

 The Sertoli cells, lacking the FSH signal and the high local concentration of testosterone, stop producing sperm.

-This is why standard TRT protocols, when administered without supportive therapies, can lead to a significant reduction in sperm count, often to the point of (the complete absence of sperm in the ejaculate), and a noticeable decrease in testicular size.
-This outcome is a direct and predictable consequence of interrupting the dialogue.
+This is why standard TRT protocols, when administered without supportive therapies, can lead to a significant reduction in sperm count, often to the point of azoospermia (the complete absence of sperm in the ejaculate), and a noticeable decrease in testicular size.
+This outcome is a direct and predictable consequence of interrupting the body’s natural hormonal dialogue.

 Intermediate

-For the individual who understands the foundational mechanics of the HPG axis, the next logical step is to examine the specific clinical strategies used to mitigate the effects of hormonal interventions on fertility and testicular health.
 These protocols are designed to work with your body’s biochemistry, either by preserving the natural signaling pathways during therapy or by systematically reactivating them after a period of suppression.
 The goal is to achieve the systemic benefits of hormonal optimization while protecting the intricate machinery of the reproductive system.

 Maintaining Testicular Function during Testosterone Replacement Therapy